Shivvrat/shivvrat.github.io/_pages/resources.md

 sitemap: false
 permalink: /resources/
 ---
 Some of these resources might be helpful during your time in academia.
-I have also added some software and github repositories I use on a daily basis.
+I have also added some software and GitHub repositories I use daily.
 (Most related to academia are taken from [Clemens Eppner's webpage](https://clemense.github.io/))

 ### Related to Academia

 #### Academic Writing